ericellb/Broadlink-CLI-SmartIR/readme.md

 ## Setup

 The `config.json` file is the main entry path to learning IR codes.
-A default configuration is included, and you should modify the component that you are interested in using. (`CLIMATE`, `FAN`, `MEDIA`, `OTHER`)
+A default configuration is included, and you should modify the component that you are interested in using. (`CLIMATE`, `FAN`, `MEDIA`)

 ### Climate Setup